Our Story

 Surprised winners of the first leg of the ARC Atlantic rally, Gran Canaria to Cape Verdes, with crew member Graham

-After a long hunt for a sailing yacht that ticked most of the boxes, we found Joy berthed in Italy and flew out on a day trip to view her.
-It was love at first sight.
-It took almost four weeks for Jez to sail her back to the UK with the help of crew, I had just had one of my many knee ops and so remained hobbling at home looking after the farm and Pickle.
+After a long hunt for a sailing yacht that ticked most of the boxes, we found Joy berthed in Italy and it was love at first sight.
+After bringing her back to the UK, we set about prepping her to cross the Atlantic and beyond.

-In April 2013 we left behind our families and friends and sailed out of Dover heading first for the Solent for Jez to take his RYA Yachtmaster qualification on Joy before crossing the English Channel and making our way first to the Med.
+In April 2013 we left behind our families and friends and sailed out of Dover heading first for the Solent before crossing the English Channel and coast hopping down to the Med.
+This was our shake down cruise before joining the Atlantic Rally for Cruisers in Gran Canaria in November 2013, sailing to the Caribbean for Christmas in the sun.

 Guests on catamaran Ta-B at the salt pier dive, Bonaire 2014